WebKit/WebKit/LayoutTests/printing/css2.1/README.txt

 - Eliminate tabs.
 - Add dumpAsText() call.
-- Add test() function and implement it using layoutTestController functions.
+- Add test() function and implement it using testRunner functions.
 - Call test() function using runPrintintTest(test) from body's onload.
 - Add id attributes for elements in question.

 FIXME: page-margin-* aren't added yet.
 We may need
-       layoutTestController APIs to test margins.
+       testRunner APIs to test margins.